 Lendio financing options and pricing

-Lendio offers most funding options you could want: big funds and little funds, short terms and long terms, loans for great credit and loans for bad credit, funding for buying commercial property and funding for making payroll, and so on.
+Lendio’s marketplace offers a wide range of funding options: big funds and little funds, short terms and long terms, loans for great credit and loans for bad credit, funding for buying commercial property and funding for making payroll, and so on.
 Lendio has it all.

-In fact, with its many types of business loans, we think Lendio has loan options for pretty much everyone.
+In fact, with its diverse range of business loans, we believe Lendio offers loan options for nearly everyone.

 By signing up I agree to the Terms of Use.